AdelliRahulReddy/github_wallpaper/README.md

 - **🛡️ Secure & Private** – Your GitHub tokens are stored locally using Flutter Secure Storage; your data never leaves your device except to fetch contribution stats.
 - **💎 Premium Design** – Built with a centralized design system ("Single Source of Truth") for a polished, consistent modern look.
 - **🕙 Reactive Sync States** – Instant feedback on "Last Synced" times using standardized UTC logic across the app.
 - **⚠️ Token Expiration Alerts (v1.2)** – Proactively detects expired or revoked GitHub tokens.
-Shows a warning banner on the dashboard, sends a background notification, and lets you update your token directly from Settings — no logout required.
+Shows a warning banner on the dashboard, sends a background notification, and lets you update your token directly from Settings — no logout required

 ## 🚀 Getting Started